alekus2/alekus2/README.md

 🔭 I am currently working on 02 projects, being a 'Math-Game' and my integrative project at Senac Hub Academy

-🌱 I'm currently studying Systems Development and Computer Graphics at Senac Hub Academy
+🌱 I am currently attending a Technical Course in Systems Development and a Technical Course in Computer Graphics at Senac Hub Academy

 👯 I'm looking to collaborate on projects that use HTML, CSS JS and Python